 Insurance

-For travel insurance, I use a company called Safety Wings, which provides a subscription model insurance, best suited for young people (as the price is understandably lower).
+For travel insurance, I use Safety Wings, which provides a subscription model of insurance best for long-term travelers.
+Their premiums are the best on the market and the claims process is simple and streamlined.

 Culture and Activities